lemon24/typeless-dataclasses/notes.md

 * pyproject.toml
 * setup.cfg
   * version = 0.1.dev0

 * pip install build
   * python -m build
     * error: error in 'egg_base' option: 'src' does not exist or is not a directory
       * mkdir src
   * worked the second time
+    * note: directory won't appear in the repo because it has no files

 * python -m twine upload dist/*
   * yay: https://pypi.org/project/typeless-dataclasses/0.1.dev0/

     ```console
     $ pip install typeless-dataclasses
     Collecting typeless-dataclasses